Logiqx/gps-details/docs/devices/garmin/pvt/README.md

 ### Next Steps

-This is just a quick analysis of the data that can be recorded in FIT files, thanks to APPro.
-The UTC timestamp and millisecond timer need to be changed to 32-bit, but they were still useful during this investigation.
+This is just a quick analysis of the data that can be recorded in FIT files, thanks to the beta version of APPro.
+The UTC timestamp and millisecond timer need to be changed to 32-bit, but even the 16-bit versions proved useful during this investigation.

-Preliminary findings suggest the potential for timing issues on the Forerunner 255, somewhere between the NMEA consumption and FIT writing.
+Preliminary findings suggest the potential for timing issues on the Forerunner 255, NMEA consumption, data processing, and FIT writing.
 Future testing will focus on the diagnosis of frozen / repeated data from the Forerunner 255, using 32-bit UTC and millisecond timestamps.